-The 5th Circuit Court of Appeals, an appeals court dominated by Republicans, ruled on Dec.
-11 the Securities and Exchange Commission did not have the authority to approve rules requiring Nasdaq traded companies to have at least one woman, person of color, or LGBTQ+ to their boards or explain why they do not.
+The 5th Circuit Court of Appeals, a Republican-dominated court, ruled on Dec.
+11 that the Securities and Exchange Commission did not have the authority to approve rules requiring Nasdaq-traded companies to have at least one woman, a person of color, or LGBTQ+ on their boards or explain why they do not.

 “We maintain that the rule simplified and standardized disclosure requirements to the benefit of both corporates and investors.”

-A group of 22 attorneys general said in a joint letter that they are probing whether or not Nasdaq has violated anti-discrimination laws.
+In a joint letter, 22 attorneys general said they are investigating whether Nasdaq has violated anti-discrimination laws.

 “Given Nasdaq’s zealous desire to impose quotas on companies, several of which are headquartered in our states, we are interested in learning what policies Nasdaq has in place to ensure its listed companies are following federal and state anti-discrimination laws,” they wrote.